Mblakey/wiswesser/README.md

 # Converting between WLN and CLN Formats

+Tools are designed to be piped together and therefore will take `stdin` by default. <br>

 `readwln` - This takes WLN sequences and returns the desired format.  <br>
 `writewln` - This takes CLN sequences and returns WLN strings.  <br>